Parthenium hysterophorus: Conservation and control

-According to the National Environmental Management Biodiversity Act (NEMBA), P. hysterophorus is classified as a Category 1b alien invader on South Africa.
+According to the National Environmental Management Biodiversity Act (NEMBA), P. hysterophorus is classified as a Category 1b alien invader in South Africa.
 Species in this category are thought to have no economic purpose and considered to be an extreme threat.
 However, especially in South Africa, not much research has been brought to discuss the possible benefits of the weed.
-In order to conserve the native biodiversity of the habitats invaded with Parthenium hysterophorus, whilst ensuring it isn't forced into extinction, Conservation biologists have been investigating methods of control that consider both the favorable and unfavorable attributes of the weed.
+In order to conserve the native biodiversity of the habitats invaded with Parthenium hysterophorus, whilst ensuring it isn't forced into extinction, conservation biologists have been investigating methods of control that consider both the favorable and unfavorable attributes of the weed.

 Chemical Control

 Chemical control is also a key method for managing Parthenium hysterophorus, especially in heavily infested areas.
 Herbicides such as glyphosate, 2,4-D, metsulfuron-methyl, atrazine, and diuron have shown effectiveness in suppressing its growth when applied at early stages like the rosette phase.
 Research also highlights the importance of timing and repeated applications for successful control.
 However, excessive reliance on chemical herbicides can lead to environmental risks and herbicide resistance, suggesting that chemical control should be integrated with other management strategies.